oleeskild/digitalgardendocs/src/site/notes/Advanced/Adding custom components.md

 ## Dynamic CSS/SCSS

+<div class="transclusion internal-embed is-loaded"><div class="markdown-embed">

+## Dynamic CSS/SCSS

-Any css/scss files placed under `src/site/styles/user` will automatically linked into the head right after the `custom-styles.scss`.
+Any css/scss files placed under `src/site/styles/user` will automatically be linked into the head right after all other styling.
+Meaning that the styling added here will take presedence over everything else.

-### Available css variables
-Not all themes looks good out of the box.
-The template makes some css variables available to customize various css properties to customize it to your need.
-Currently the available css variables are `--graph-main`
-`--graph-muted`
+</div></div>

 > [!info] File order
 > Remember that, the paths for a given slot are always sorted by filename.
 Therefore, if order matters, you should name files such they maintain the alphabetical order.